eclipse-dataspace-dcp/decentralized-claims-protocol/docs/decision-records/2023-09-22-release-process/README.md

 ## Decision

-The release process for the specification should be simple and easy to understand.
+The release process for the specifications should be simple and easy to understand.
 We will not follow GitFlow, but employ a simple tag-based approach.

 ## Rationale